South Dakota Law Review

 Subscriptions to the Law Review are $35.00 per year ($45.00 outside the United States and Canada), payable in advance to: South Dakota Law Review, School of Law, University of South Dakota, 414 E. Clark Street, Vermillion, South Dakota 57069-3290.

-Copies of single issues since 1985 can be obtained directly from the South Dakota Law Review for $15.00, with an additional $1.50 for postage and handling.
+Copies of single issues since 1984 can be obtained directly from the South Dakota Law Review for $15.00, with an additional $4.00 for postage and handling.
+Additional postage will apply for mailing outside of the United States.
 Back issues can be obtained via written request to William S. Hein & Co., Inc., 1285 Main Street, Buffalo, NY 14209.

 The South Dakota Law Review invites the submission of unsolicited manuscripts.
 Manuscripts should be double-spaced with wide left margins.
 Citations should conform to the newest edition of the The Bluebook.
 We regret that any manuscript solicited will only be returned if the author remits return postage and handling fees.
 Address all correspondence to: Articles Editor, South Dakota Law Review, School of Law, University of South Dakota, 414 E. Clark Street, Vermillion, South Dakota 57069-3290.
 Submissions may be sent via email to firstname.lastname@example.org.